razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 ##### Proiectul Guru99 Bank își propune să ofere facilități bancare nete clienților săi.
 ##### Această versiune va avea caracteristici limitate.
 De-a lungul unei perioade de timp, noi și noi funcționalități vor fi adăugate pe site.

+Test deliverables

+  Test plan - link to test plan
+  Test conditions
+ -  we will use prod environment
+ - testing using new accounts and older account is necessary
+- test conditions will be exported from Jira and added here Test cases
+ - link to test cases / export from Jira with all the test cases written Daily test summary report
+ - link to daily test summary report (number of tests ran today, % of them failed, passed, re-test, etc) Traceability matrix
+ - link to traceability matrix
+  Test case results
+ - link to test case results
+  Bugs report
+ - link to bugs report
+  Test completion report
+ - link to test completion report
+  Schedule
+ - we have 10 days of testing
+ - we have 30 test cases
+ - in order to finish the regression run we would need to run an ~ of 3 tests/day